ghatodep/easily/README.md

 ## step - 7

 functionality to send a automated email response to applicants when they apply for a job post.

+## step - 8

+session configuration for job seeker and recruiter. login as recruiter tab on job seeker nav panel. conditional buttons on detailed job post information page.